bee7-discord/BEE7/README.md

 # How do I suggest new features or report bugs?

-Join the discord [here](https://discord.gg/fbsDSTperG) and use #suggestions or #bug-reports accordingly
+~~Join the discord [here](https://discord.gg/fbsDSTperG) and use #suggestions or #bug-reports accordingly~~ The Discord server has been deleted and won't be re-created until this bot becomes popular.
+For now, just use Github issues to submit new features or report bugs

 # Dev Status